Vietnam is a wonderful country. More and more people are beginning to discover Vietnam’s magnificent land and culture.

 People may come to you and ask you if you want a ride.
 I would not take a ride from them as you are sure who they are.

-If you want to use a private car service then download the Grab App and get a Grab taxi to take you.
+If you want to use a private car service, then download the Grab App and get a Grab taxi to take you.
 That way the price is already set for you and know the driver is a Grab driver.
 You can download the app by clicking here.

-Many times the taxis will try to tell you what price they will charge, I find this happens especially if it is late at night and they figure you may have no choice but to accept their price.
-When this happens, I may then go to another taxi or I will insist that they will turn on the meter and I will just pay the meter fee.
+Many times, the taxis will try to tell you what price they will charge.
+I find this happens especially if it is late at night and they figure you may have no choice but to accept their price.
+When this happens, I may then go to another taxi, or I will insist that they will turn on the meter, and I will just pay the meter fee.

-For those drivers that try to get me to pay more, I usually do not tip them.
+For those drivers who try to get me to pay more, I usually do not tip them.
 But, if I feel the driver has been very good or helpful, I will give them a small tip.

 Tip 8 – Understand the currency of Vietnam

-A great app to download so you can check the exchange rates on your phone or Ipad is Xe.com.
+A great app to download so you can check the exchange rates on your phone or iPad is Xe.com.
 You can download the Xe-Com App by clicking here.

 The bills from the Vietnamese currency from smallest to largest and what their approximate value is:

-Tip 9 – There are many banks and ATMs in Vietnam so withdrawing or exchanging money is easy.
+Tip 9 – There are many banks and ATMs in Vietnam, so withdrawing or exchanging money is easy.

 Vietnam has a lot of foreign banks and many ATMs.
 It is usually easy to withdraw money from ATMs.
 There are usually several ATMs at all International airports.
 There are also money exchange places at the airport.
-Hotels will also usually change money.
+Hotels will also typically change money.

-Besides the hotels, there are a lot of western banks in Vietnam.
+Besides the hotels, there are a lot of Western banks in Vietnam.
 If you are unsure where to go to exchange money, you can ask your hotel where the nearest bank is or simply have them exchange the money for you.

 Tip 10 – You can usually buy a phone card at the airport in Vietnam

 There is usually a stand at all the international airports that will sell you a phone or wifi card.
 I like to do this whenever I travel so that I have a local number and can use the local wifi.
-When you get out of immigration check around for a sign that says “Sim Card” or “Phone Card.’
+When you get out of immigration, check around for a sign that says “Sim Card” or “Phone Card.’